ramandeepSingh122/Global-AI-Job-Market-Analysis-2024-2025/README.md

 6.Skills and education requirements,
 7. Location analysis and top countries hiring,
 8. Time trends and job posting analysis,
-9. Advanced analyses like salary growth trend, benefit score correlation, and job description length impact on salary and many more
+9. Advanced analyses like salary growth trend, benefit score correlation, and job description length impact on salary and many more.

-All the queries executed can be find here [Project1Actual.sql](Project1Actual.sql) All the results of queries were imported in MS excel as CSV file which can be find at [Analysis_Results](Analysis_Results) ,for visualization and Further analysis using Python
+All the queries executed can be find here: [Project1Actual.sql](Project1Actual.sql), All the results of queries were imported in MS excel as CSV file which can be find at [Analysis_Results](Analysis_Results) , which were used further for visualization and analysis using Python.

 **Visualization**
 For visualizing data PowerBI desktop was used . entire report was divided into 5 pages for efficient storytelling.